deinleinT/toolset/README.md

 ## Usage of *standardsToBib.py*
 * This script extracts the standards within the *REFERENCE-ECXELFILE* into a bib-file.
-* With the optional parameter *-i* there just will be the standards extracted which are marked as important within the *REFERENCE-ECXELFILE*.
+* With the optional parameter *-i* there just will be the standards extracted which are marked as important within the *REFERENCE-EXCELFILE*.
 * Because a specific standards can have several release versions, the version-number and the corresponding date is saved into the *note*-field.

 ```